Skip to content

 Disposal

-To decrease the above-mentioned risks of accidental explosions and diversion, Albania continuously disposes of its ammunition (Table 3).
+To decrease the above-mentioned risks of accidental explosions and diversion, Albania regularly disposes of its ammunition.

 Table 3.
 Disposal of tonnes of ammunition in Albania